webuiprovider/fluent/content/_index.md

   position: 1
   heading: An End to End <br>  Observability Pipeline
   tag: "Deployed Over One Billion Times"
+  subHeading: |
-  subHeading: Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and <br>forwarder.
+   Fluent Bit is a super fast, lightweight, and highly scalable logging and metrics processor and\
+   forwarder.
 It is the preferred choice for cloud and containerized environments.
   btnText: DOWNLOAD NOW
   btnUrl: "https://docs.fluentbit.io/manual/installation/getting-started-with-fluent-bit"
   version: v1.8.12